LuckedCoronet/scpss-addon-info/README.md

-# Discussions about SCP: Security Systems addon
+# SCP: Security Systems - Issues

 This repository is dedicated to manage bug reports, suggestions, and questions related to `SCP: Security Systems` add-on for Minecraft through GitHub issues.